 This is the recipe that opened my eyes to how fun and affordable home cooking can be.
 All you need is 1 ingredient, $0.13, and 20 minutes!

 Green coffee beans – most likely not sold at your local grocery store (I use The Coffee Project which gives all first time buyers 1 lb of free beans + ~$7 shipping or Amazon).
 Just like any recipe using quality ingredients are essential.
 Search for organic, sustainably grown coffee beans and you will be rewarded with the taste.
 Taste will vary by region so try beans from a few different countries to see which you like best.
-So far, I’ve tried beans from Brazil, Panama, Guatemala and I just ordered some from Honduras!
+So far, I’ve tried beans from Brazil, Panama, Guatemala and Honduras!

 - 1 baking sheet lined with aluminum foil